Music Camp is coming to Soldotna, Alaska!

 West Jefferson, OH

-Lloyd has been a music instructor at Sarasota Christian School (Florida), Rosedale Bible Institute (Ohio) and Daystar University (Nairobi, Kenya).
-He holds a BA in Music Education (Eastern Mennonite College), and an MA in Music Education with a choral conducting / vocal concentration (Ohio State University).
-He directed the Rosedale Chorale and other community and touring choirs during his active teaching years, served as an itinerant music resource among Mennonite churches in Germany, and directed the Hope Singers (Poland) from 2004-2018.
-He continues periodic musical activity with teaching, choral events, and composition, and has an ongoing passion for significant congregational worship and singing.
-He is self-employed as a choral arranger and composer (lillychapelpress.com), painter, handyman and commercial driver.
-Lloyd enjoys a variety of historic and international music, private aviation, motorcycling, mechanical tinkering, travel, and continues seeking an accurate working definition of "retirement".
+Lloyd has been a music instructor at Sarasota Christian School (Florida), Rosedale Bible Institute (Ohio), and Daystar University (Nairobi, Kenya).
+He holds a BA in Music Education (Eastern Mennonite College), and an MA in Music Education with a choral conducting concentration (Ohio State University).
+He directed the Rosedale Chorale and other community and touring choirs during his active teaching years, served as a music resource among some Mennonite churches in Germany, and directed the Hope Singers (Poland) from 2004-2018.
+He continues periodic musical activity with teaching, choral events, and composition, and has an ongoing passion for congregational worship and singing.
+He is self-employed as a choral arranger and composer (lillychapelpress.com), handyman, painter, and commercial driver.
+Lloyd enjoys a variety of historic, new, and international music, private aviation, motorcycling, mechanical tinkering, travel, fascinating new things, and more.
 He is married to Mary (Slabaugh), formerly from Hartville, OH.

 Ryan Kimberlin is a music educator and teacher.
 He teaches choir, general music, history and math full time at Osceola Christian School at the 6-12 grade level, and is involved in the administration of the school.
 Ryan completed his Bachelor of Music (vocal/conducting emphasis) in 2020.
 Ryan and his wife Joyce have four children, live in Covington, TX and are active members of Osceola Christian Fellowship.